 - Australia improved the Niue Government’s delivery of water and electricity services through the placement of technical advisors under the Pacific Technical Assistance Mechanism (PACTAM).

 - Australia funded the Niue component of the Pacific Adaptation to Climate Change Program (PACC), implemented by the United Nations Development Programme (UNDP) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
 PACC helped to improve household water security through the installation of rainwater tanks.

 - Architectural designs for the new primary school were completed.
 The design incorporates future climate and disaster considerations, and the school will be built to withstand severe storms and double as an evacuation centre.

-- A total of approximately $4.2 million has been committed to the design and construction of the school.
+- Over $4.2 million has been committed to the design and construction of the school.
 The management and oversight of the construction stage has been delegated to New Zealand.

 - This was the first step in Australia’s strategy to transition towards a long-term delegated cooperation arrangement with New Zealand to support the education sector, signed in June 2014.